 You may also want to see Traditional Vietnamese Table Manners

-Vietnamese tray of food
+Vietnamese tray of family meal

-Vietnamese family in the Tet Holiday
+Vietnamese Family Values in Tet Holiday